samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 #### Level 7: Relentless Avenger

-Your supernatural focus helps you close off a foe’s retreat.
-When you hit a creature with an [Opportunity Attack](/sources/dnd/free-rules/rules-glossary#OpportunityAttack), you can reduce the creature’s Speed to 0 until the end of the current turn.
+Your supernatural focus helps you close off a foe's retreat.
+When you hit a creature with an [Opportunity Attack](/sources/dnd/free-rules/rules-glossary#OpportunityAttack), you can reduce the creature's Speed to 0 until the end of the current turn.
 You can then move up to half your Speed as part of the same Reaction.
-This movement doesn’t provoke Opportunity Attacks.
+This movement doesn't provoke Opportunity Attacks.

 #### Level 15: Soul of Vengeance

-Immediately after a creature under the effect of your Vow of Enmity hits or misses with an attack roll, you can take a Reaction to make a melee attack against that creature if it’s within range.
+Immediately after a creature under the effect of your Vow of Enmity hits or misses with an attack roll, you can take a Reaction to make a melee attack against that creature if it's within range.

 #### Level 20: Avenging Angel

 As a Bonus Action, you gain the benefits below for 10 minutes or until you end them (no action required).
-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Flight.*** You sprout spectral wings on your back, have a Fly Speed of 60 feet, and can hover.